.personpersonWritingEmergent Intelligence

 History will judge this moment.
 In 1955, when the US government pressured scientists to build hydrogen bombs without safety considerations, some refused.
 They were called unpatriotic.
 Decades later, their caution was vindicated by arms control frameworks that have kept the world from nuclear catastrophe.

 We are at an analogous moment with AI.
-The systems being built today will be more consequential than any weapon in human history — not because they will necessarily be weaponised (though some will be), but because they will shape how decisions are made at every level of society, from healthcare to criminal justice to education.
+The systems being built today will be more consequential than any weapon in human history.
+Some of them will be weaponised.
+The deeper reason for their consequence is that they will shape how decisions are made at every level of society — in healthcare, in criminal justice, in education.

 Anthropic chose to draw a line.
 Not perfectly.
 Not without commercial self-interest.
 But they drew it.
 And when the most powerful government on Earth told them to erase it, they refused.